 Thirty Seconds on YouTube #

 I should have gone to YouTube before the show.
-Thirty seconds of any Miku concert footage and I would have understood immediately what I was walking into.
-Instead I walked in cold, and found myself standing in an arena with over six thousand people, most of them holding glowsticks - all shifting colour in perfect unison with the music, washing the entire crowd in waves of red, green, orange, purple and white.
+Thirty seconds of any Miku concert footage and I would have understood immediately what I was walking into, but instead I walked in cold and found myself standing in an arena with over six thousand people, most of them holding glowsticks that were shifting colour in perfect unison with the music - washing the entire crowd in waves of red, green, orange, purple and white.
 I stood there and thought: oh.
 OH.
 I understand now.
 A dollar store glowstick would have been so much worse than no glowstick at all.
-At least I had my dignity.
+At least I still had my dignity.

 She is, Technically Speaking, Not Real #